cuerdox/tsd/README.md

 **F-measure** with equal preference for precision and recall was chosen as optimization objective due to its more accurate representation of classification performance in a multi-class classification problem compared with simple classification accuracy.

 Full **grid search** with restricted set of hyperparameter choices didn't s show any unexpected results, proving that wider layers and larger embeddings translate into better performance, however 1 layer deep network showed better performance than a 5 layer deep network, which is explained by only two epochs chosen for search experiment duration due to computation budget which is clearly insufficient for a deeper network training.
-Top 9 performing trials shown below:
+Top 9 performing trials  are shown below:

 ![grid_scatter_top.png](img/grid_scatter_top.png?fileId=134487#mimetype=image%2Fpng&hasPreview=true)![grid_parallel_top.png](img/grid_parallel_top.png?fileId=134488#mimetype=image%2Fpng&hasPreview=true)Computationally comparable number of epochs consumed by **sampling parameters** using **OnePlusOne search algorithm with ASHA** scheduler not only allows to explore significantly larger parameter space (two orders of magnitude larger in this experiment) illuminating some inter-parameter patterns, like learning rate difference for different layers, but also achieves around 60% higher overall F1 score giving more realistic picture of potential model performance: